cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-qr-code-generator/index.md

 In your default `index.js` file, you can see that request/response pattern in action.
 The `handleRequest` constructs a new `Response` with the body text “Hello worker”, as well as an explicit `200` status code.

 When a Worker receives a `fetch` event, the script must use `event.respondWith` to return the newly constructed response to the client.
 Your Cloudflare Worker script will serve new responses directly from [Cloudflare's edge network](https://www.cloudflare.com/network) instead of continuing to your origin server.
-A standard server would accept requests, and return responses.
+A standard server would accept requests and return responses.
 Cloudflare Workers allows you to respond quickly by constructing responses directly on the Cloudflare edge network.

 ## Build

-Any project you publish to Cloudflare Workers can make use of modern Javascript tooling like ES modules, NPM packages, and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions to build your application.
-In addition to writing serverless functions, you can use Workers to [build full applications](/tutorials/build-a-slackbot) using the same tooling and process as what you will be building in this tutorial.
+Any project you publish to Cloudflare Workers can make use of modern JavaScript tooling like ES modules, NPM packages, and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions to build your application.
+In addition to writing serverless functions, you can use Workers to [build full applications](/tutorials/build-a-slackbot) using the same tooling and process as in this tutorial.

 The QR code generator you will build in this tutorial will be a serverless function that runs on a single route and receives requests.
 Each request will contain a text message (a URL, for example), which the function will encode into a QR code.
 The function will then respond with the QR code in a PNG image format.